Competitions

 • An accompanist will be provided for the semifinals and the finals of the competition.
 A timetable will be available for rehearsals.

-• A competitor may use their own accompanist at their own cost.
+• A competitor may not use their own accompanist.

 • The AFF Competition Committee reserves the right to make changes to the competition.